-LAS VEGAS – It’s been a year of change for Hewlett-Packard Co., as CEO Meg Whitman seeks to turn the ship around and put the technology giant back on a firm footing after a period of confusion surrounding its commitment to the PC
+LAS VEGAS – It’s been a year of change for Hewlett-Packard Co., as CEO Meg Whitman seeks to turn the ship around and put the technology giant back on a firm footing after a period of confusion surrounding its commitment to the PC business.

 As part of a corporate wide reorganization, Whitman merged HP’s business units into just two: the enterprise group, and printing and personal systems (PPS).
 Emerging at the head of PPS is executive vice-president Todd Bradley (pictured).
 The new position gives him responsibility of HP’s product development and go-to-market, from printing and imaging to mobility, laptops, desktops and tablets.